ruipimenta/assin2_challenge_ipr/similarity/README.md

-Intructions to (almost*) reproduce our similarity submissions,submission1 and submission3 (submission2 contained an error).
+Intructions to (almost*) reproduce our similarity submission1 predictions.

 We used the Bert model and adaped the code in https://github.com/google-research/bert to the task.